-For example, after saying in John 1:1 that the eternal Word “was God,” John says in 1:14–16, “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth. . . .
+For example, after saying in John 1:1 that the eternal Word “was God,” he writes in John 1:14–16, “And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth . . .
 And from his fullness we have all received, grace upon grace.”

 Grace: The Dominant Note of Christmas